How to run a Retrospective for Agile including creative recommendations.

 - Prune – What will we cut back on now for future growth

 - Sow – What shall we plant for future sprints

 - Nourish – What do we need to do more of immediately (what do we water for immediate effect for the next sprint)

 3. SELF-CARE RETROSPECTIVE

-Steve Walton is our project lead from Melbourne.
+Steve Walton is a principal from Melbourne.
 Steve developed a”self-care retro” for a Friday afternoon on a client where were we almost too drained to talk and the idea of another post-it would have made us cry!
 Here is his ‘self-care retro.

 Self-care Retro steps

 - Everyone lays on the ground with something under their head (is great if people happen to have a coat to lay on, and pull over to put under their head).
 Those uncomfortable with laying on the ground should sit in a comfortable seat.